 Want to know what Smart Cambridge is about?
-Watch the short film above and read the new Smart Cambridge 2017-2018 guide here!
+Watch the short film above and read the Smart Cambridge 2017-2018 guide here!

 Local councils, technology businesses, university researchers and partner organisations are working together to find smart ways to tackle city challenges, such as transport and air quality.